 Roy: Oh, very good.
 The kid's on form.
 I'd say on a scale of dull to scintillating, you're a solid tedious today, which you can be pleased with.

-Then there is the scene if Cole decides to open the can with a Jack In the Box.
-Roy calls him out on being scared, despite himself be clearly scared by it.
+- Then there is the scene if Cole decides to open the can with a Jack In the Box.
+Roy calls him out on being scared, despite himself being clearly scared by it.

 Cole: Some career advice, Jean: get out of crime.
 Marry someone boring who has money and will find you captivating.

 Stefan: He takes a little getting used to.
 But yeah, he means what he says!